ChatDeBlofeld/seafile-arm-docker-base/README.md

 ### Manual setup

->Note: This is **not** the intended way to use this image and this exists for legacy reasons.
+>Warning: This is **not** the intended way to use this image and this exists for legacy reasons.
 Thus, support may drop.

 For manually setting up a server (for example if you refuse to expose some sensitive data in the environment), just run: